FREQUENTLY ASKED QUESTIONS (FAQ)

 - Multiple options throughout your day to receive scheduled notifications to check your DailyBreath Forecast, morning, school, lunch, after school, and evening.

-- A Table View of YOUR last 5 flare-ups (accessible via your Last 5 Flare-Ups Map) that helps you detect trends in the prevailing factors associated with your symptoms, and
+- A table view of the weather and environmental conditions associated with YOUR recorded symptoms (accessible via your My Symptoms Map) that helps you detect trends in the prevailing factors associated with your symptoms, and

 - Automatic medication reminders prompting you take your allergy medicines or asthma medications.